Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis: Introduction

-There are two limitations in prior works on the analysis and optimization of the AoI for CSMA-type access schemes \cite{jiang2018can,9007478,8901143,bedewy2019optimizing,gopal2020non}.
+There are two limitations in prior works on the analysis and optimization of the AoI for CSMA-type access schemes \cite{jiang2018can,9007478,8901143,bedewy2019optimizing,gopal2020non,zhou2020performance}.
 First, \emph{there is a lack of concrete analytical characterization} of the average AoI and the average peak AoI for ultra-dense IoTs with random status packets arrivals, under CSMA.
-Note that, only \cite{9007478} and \cite{8901143} have analyzed the AoI performance for systems with random status updates arrivals.
-However, the work in \cite{9007478} focuses on the upper bound of the average AoI by using the technique of ``fake updates'' \cite{8469047}, and the work in \cite{8901143} studies the worst case of the average AoI and the average peak AoI by assuming that only the device of interest has random status updates arrivals and all other devices always have fresh status updates to send.
+Note that the works in \cite{8901143} and \cite{9007478} have analyzed the AoI performance for systems with random status updates arrivals.
+However, the work in \cite{8901143} studies the worst case of the average AoI and the average peak AoI by assuming that only the device of interest has random status updates arrivals and all other devices always have fresh status updates to send, and the work in \cite{9007478} focuses on the upper bound of the average AoI by using the technique of ``fake updates'' \cite{8469047}.
 Second, \emph{no prior work provided a framework for optimizing the average AoI and the average peak AoI for each device in an ultra-dense IoT system} with random status updates arrivals, by taking into account the selfish behavior of each device.
-Note that, the works in \cite{jiang2018can,9007478}, and \cite{bedewy2019optimizing} consider the minimization of the AoI from the perspective of the entire system, i.e., the total average AoI or average peak AoI of all devices, and, thus, do not consider the distributed, selfish behavior of each device.
+Note that the works in \cite{jiang2018can,bedewy2019optimizing}, and \cite{9007478} consider the minimization of the AoI from the perspective of the entire system, i.e., the total average AoI or average peak AoI of all devices, and, thus, do not consider the distributed, selfish behavior of each device.
 Meanwhile, the work in \cite{gopal2020non} focuses only on the minimization of the instantaneous AoI of each user in one transmission by assuming that each device always has a fresh status update to send.
-Recently, the authors in \cite{10.1145/3323679.3326498} proposed a distributed medium access scheme for a dense status updating system, under which each device optimizes its access strategy so as to balance its throughput and its energy cost.
-However, they did not consider the AoI performance, which is known to be a fundamentally different performance metric compared with the conventional throughput\cite{6195689}.
+The work in \cite{zhou2020performance} focuses only on the analysis of the average AoI and does not consider the minimization of the average AoI and the average peak AoI.
+Note that the performance of large-scale wireless networks has also been extensively studied in the literature under CSMA \cite{5340575,10.1145/2825236.2825241,10.1145/3323679.3326498,6239591}.
+However, these works mainly focus on analyzing the conventional performance metrics such as throughput and delay, and did not consider the AoI performance, which is known to be a fundamentally different performance metric compared with conventional throughput or delay \cite{6195689}.